The average consumer is faced with a flurry of unknown insurance terms when shopping for car insurance.

-So, what is “comprehensive car insurance” anyways?
+So, what is “comprehensive car insurance” anyway?
 Well, let’s break it down to better understand what we’re looking at here.

 First off, it’s important to understand that there are two basic components of car insurance coverage available.